Study abroad: Concordia Student Exchange Program (CSEP)

 - Have a cumulative grade point average (GPA) of 2.7 (B-)* in the year of application and maintaining this GPA until you leave on exchange.

 - Language requirement: Not all schools offer courses in English, so students must have a strong mastery of the language of instruction at their host institution.
 Students hoping to attend a host school that does not offer courses in English must be able to study in that language, and will be asked to provide supporting documentation proving they can function in that language.

-- The Department of Classics Modern Languages and Linguistics offers language testing for Arabic, French, German, Italian, Mandarin or Spanish.
+- The Department of Classics Modern Languages and Linguistics offers language testing for Arabic, German, Italian, Mandarin or Spanish.
 The Department of Etudes francaises offers language testing for French.

 * For schools requiring a higher GPA, please see the CSEP site.

 - Attend a mandatory information session given by Concordia International.
 (As per the CSEP webpage, this is cancelled for the June 1, 2020 deadline.)

 - Attend a highly-recommended (but not mandatory) Faculty of Arts and Science/SAS information session.
 (For the June 1, 2020 deadline, these will be given via Zoom.)